All Episodes

 But he wrote other books too that were pretty good.

-And uh Emergency was like a survivalist book that he wrote after the game.
+And Emergency was like a survivalist book that he wrote after the game.

 So I bought it and it totally changed my life.

-I'm actually very glad that I read it before I read Atlas Shrugged because I always say that the Fountainhead is the individual version and then Atlas Shrugged is like the macro sort of societal version.
+I'm actually very glad that I read it before I read Atlas Shrugged because I always say that the fountainhead is the individual version and that Atlas Shrugged is like the macro sort of societal version.

 Yeah, that's a good way of putting it.